Donnelly Rhodes

 Donnelly Rhodes Henry (December 4, 1937 – January 8, 2018) was a Canadian actor.
-He had many American television and film credits, probably best known to American audiences as the hapless escaped convict Dutch Leitner on the soap opera spoof Soap and as Phillip Chancellor II on The Young and the Restless.
-Rhodes was well-known to Canadian audiences as Sgt.
-Nick Raitt in the CBC TV series Sidestreet (1975–1978), as Grant "Doc" Roberts in another CBC TV series, Danger Bay (1984–1990) and as Leo on Da Vinci's Inquest (1998-2005).
-He also starred as Doctor Cottle ("Doc") on Battlestar Galactica (2004–2009).
+He was known to Canadian audiences as Sgt.
+Nick Raitt on CBC TV's Sidestreet (1975–78), Grant "Doc" Roberts on Danger Bay (1984–90), and Det.
+Leo Shannon on Da Vinci's Inquest (1998–2005).
+He also had many American television and film credits, notably as the hapless escaped convict Dutch Leitner on the soap opera spoof Soap (1978–81), Phillip Chancellor II on the daytime soap The Young and the Restless (1974–75, 1978–81), and Doctor Cottle ("Doc") on Battlestar Galactica (2004–09).

-Life and career
+Rhodes won a Gemini Award for Best Actor in a Continuing Leading Dramatic Role for his performance on Da Vinci's Inquest, with three additional nominations.
+He received the Earle Grey Award in 2006.

+Early life and education

-Rhodes was born in 1937, although some sources say 1936, and raised in Winnipeg, Manitoba.
-He was a graduate of the National Theatre School of Canada.
+Rhodes was born in Winnipeg, Manitoba, either in 1936 or in 1937.
+His mother, Ann Henry, was a playwright.
+He served in the Royal Canadian Air Force as a mechanic, and studied at the Royal Manitoba Theatre Centre and the National Theatre School of Canada.
+After graduating in 1963, he joined the Stratford Festival.

+Career

 A large portion of Rhodes' career consists of guest-starring roles in American television.
 He appeared twice on Laredo: in 1965, he played Bob Jamison in "Rendezvous at Arillo" and played a lead role in "The Trap", an episode on The Alfred Hitchcock Hour.
 The next year, Rhodes was cast in "The Would-Be Gentleman of Laredo" as Don Carlos.

 In 1966, Rhodes appeared as Red Eagle in the episode "Pariah" of the Universal Television series The Road West.
 The same year, he guest-starred on Dundee and the Culhane.
 He appeared in three episodes of the original Mission: Impossible (1966-1973 TV series), in the Season 3 episode, "The Freeze" (1968), in the Season 4 episode, "Mastermind" (1969), and in the Season 7 episode, "Ultimatum" (1972).
 He also played the main card player, Macon, who threatens the Sundance Kid (Robert Redford) in the opening scene of Butch Cassidy and the Sundance Kid (1969).

 In 1973, Rhodes co-starred in an episode of the sci-fi drama The Starlost (episode 12, 'The Implant People').
 He played Phillip Chancellor II in The Young and the Restless from 1974 to 1975, and from 1978 to 1981, he played escaped convict Dutch Leitner on Soap.